-If you want to apply to The College of New Rochelle, the fee for the application is $35.
+If you are thinking about applying to The College of New Rochelle, the fee for the application costs $35.

 |Admissions Test Policy||Not optional and are considered|

 These are the application deadlines for The College of New Rochelle.

 |Early Decision I||No||––||––|

 |Early Decision II||––||––||––|

 The College of New Rochelle does not offer early decision or early action.